-But get creative, artist friends, if you don’t have $20 to cover the deterrent ticket fee.
-And your VIP connection can’t help; Independent is decidedly separate from the other concurrent fairs and doesn’t honor other passes, not even Diners Club International.
-Still, a $20 ticket is closer to affordable than the $40 Armory ticket.
-Is it a better deal?
+Independent is decidedly separate from the other concurrent fairs and arguably a better use of your time than The Armory Show.
 There’s a greater density of relevant-feeling art at Independent, but Armory includes panel discussions and lectures, along with a greater range of modern and contemporary work.
 So which ticket is more “worth it?”
 There’s a debate to be had, but for now, let’s look at some art…

 Reconstituted, recycled, and appropriated images pop up in works by Leo Gabin, Eloise Hawser, Josh Kolbo, Eva Kotatkova, John Stezaker, and Creative Growth artist John Hiltunen.